 Requesting information we hold about you

-The Data Protection Act 1998 gives you the right, subject to certain exemptions, to have access to any personal information held about you, often referred to as the right of 'subject access request'.
+You have the right, subject to certain exemptions, to have access to any personal information held about you, often referred to as the right of 'subject access request'.

 Your rights when making a request